Zhuxiaobu/gitskills/readme.txt

 this is a readme file
-Creating a new branch is quick.
+Creating a new branch is quick and sample